Tembrel/expressions/README.md

 ### Adding new operator categories and extending expressions

+To ensure that operators are singletons, the framework uses the typesafe enum pattern.
+Following this pattern is not strictly required for user-defined operators, but extended parsing only works with enum types.

 The [`TrigonometricOperator` class](
   src/main/java/com/example/expr/TrigonometricOperator.java#L10
-) demonstrates how to add a new category of operations using `DelegatingOp`.
+) demonstrates how to add a user-defined operator enum by implementing `DelegatingOperator`.
+The only boilerplate, other than `implements DelegatingOperator` is in [these three lines]( src/main/java/com/example/expr/TrigonometricOperator.java#L24-26 ).

 The [`TrigonometricExpression` class](
   src/main/java/com/example/expr/TrigonometricExpression.java#L10